 This means we want to come from the place of the green people.

-To see more clearly when we’re on the see-saw and gently get off it, we dedicate ourselves to interrupting ourselves and others with care each time we sense more care and dignity is needed.
+To see more clearly when we’re on the see-saw and gently step off it, we dedicate ourselves to interrupting ourselves and others with care each time we sense more care and dignity is needed.
 The way we grow in this capacity we:

 - See our habits that stand in the way of interrupting.